rachcorp/aws-deploy-mcp/SECURITY.md

 If you have questions about this security policy or need clarification, please create a GitHub issue with the "security" label.

-Thank you for helping keep Amplify Deploy MCP secure! 🔒
+Thank you for helping keep AWS Deploy MCP secure! 🔒